laboon/CS1530_Summer2018/exercises/1/exercise1.md

 	_frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
 ```

 Feel free to look at the JFrame API (https://docs.oracle.com/javase/8/docs/api/javax/swing/JFrame.html) to see what else you can do!
-Look under WindowConstants.

 Now, we want to have two sections of the frame.
 Each of these sections is called a panel, and like good Swing classes, are called JPanels.
 Create them